 Dehydrate Your Ethanol

 The ethanol that you are left with after the distillation process will still have a minor impurity of water inside of it.
 To remove this water, you need to use a specialized fuel filter that can filter the water out.
-These filters are made out of specially-designed fabrics that allow ethanol molecules to pass through while trapping the water.
+These filters are made out of specially designed fabrics that allow ethanol molecules to pass through while trapping the water.

-Using Home Ethanol
+Using Home Ethanol Blended With Gas

-You will have to take a few precautionary steps in order to use your finished ethanol.
+You will have to take a few precautionary steps in order to use your finished ethanol as an alternative fuel.
 First of all, you will have to make sure that there is no plastic or aluminum anywhere along your fuel system.
 Ethanol is highly corrosive to these materials.
 Also, you will have to either convert your engine to use ethanol or you will have to mix it with gasoline.
 Most commercially available ethanol and gasoline mixtures use a ratio of 85% ethanol to 15% gasoline.
 Gasoline and ethanol have different octane ratings and most car engines are built to utilize gasoline.
 If you're not sure about using ethanol in your vehicle, double check with the manufacturer before you fill up your tank.

 Legal Issues in Home Ethanol Production